- Development of dangerous goods legislation

 27 DfT is the UK competent authority for the certification of packaging.
 The testing and certification scheme is operated on their behalf by their agents, the Vehicle Certification Agency.

 28 Organisations providing vocational training for drivers of dangerous goods vehicles must be approved by DFT.
 Information about approved training providers may be found on DfT's website.

-29 DfT's Radioactive Materials team also enforces the legislation dealing with the carriage of radioactive materials by road.
+29 The Office for Nuclear Regulation (ONR) enforce the legislation dealing with the carriage of radioactive materials by road.

-30 Liaison between DfT, HSE, the Police, VOSA and other government departments takes place at the "Enforcement Liaison Committee", which meets twice yearly.
-HID is represented on the Committee by CI4B and SI 2 (Explosives Inspectorate) and ND.
+30 Liaison between DfT, HSE, the Police, DVSA and other government departments takes place at the "Enforcement Liaison Committee", which meets twice yearly.
+HID is represented on the Committee by CEMHD Unit 4 and CEMHD Unit 7 (Explosives Inspectorate) and ND.
 The committee covers all dangerous goods including radioactive materials and explosives.
-The transport of radioactive materials is also the subject of a Memorandum of Understanding between DfT and HSE.
-HID CI 4 also represents HSE in DfT and stakeholder liaison meetings.
+The transport of radioactive materials is also the subject of a Memorandum of Understanding between DsT ONR.
+CEMHD Unit 4 also represents HSE in DfT and stakeholder liaison meetings.